1 9 7 5 (USA)

 Written by Uris from his own experience – he had been taken to court in Britain by one Dr Wladislaw Dering for a derogatory reference in his book Exodus – it was windily directed and scripted and mindfully ignored the complexities of history.

 Its importance mostly lies in its format.
 Transmitted in two chunks of 110 minutes, it was one of the foundations of the phenomenon which came to be known (erroneously) as the “mini-series”.
+Despite its stature as a television event, though, QB VII amounts to no more than a very cursory rendering of a novel which itself was no classic.

 Dr Stanislaus Lotaki